hyperledger-labs/fabric-smart-client/docs/core-fabric.md

         serverNameOverride:

     # List of trusted peers this node can connect to.
-    # usually this will be the fabric peers in the same organisation as the FSC node
+    # usually this will be the fabric peers in the same organisation as the FSC node.
+    # tls configuration is governed by the `tls` section.
     peers:
         # address of orderer
       - address: 'peer2:7051'